-FOR ISOLATION OF CFDNA FROM PLASMA FOR DOWNSTREAM APPLICATIONS
+FOR ISOLATION OF CFDNA FROM SERUM OR PLASMA FOR DOWNSTREAM APPLICATIONS

 NextPrep-Mag™ cfDNA Automated Isolation Kit